US Nanny Institute on February 26, 2019

 Spring Forward and Fall Back for Daylight Savings Time.
-Spring is on the way, so when we move the clocks forward, sunrise will be later creating darker mornings with sunset also later, allowing for more daylight in the evening hours.
+Spring is on the way, so when parents and nannies e move the clocks forward, sunrise will be later creating darker mornings with sunset also later, allowing for more daylight in the evening hours.
 Whenever we experience a time change – whether it’s traveling across time zones or changing the clocks – our circadian rhythm is disrupted.
 We plan for jet lag and we can also plan for Daylight Savings.

 Children’s lives are often schedule driven and deviations from the established routine can result in misbehavior.
 Thus, children are susceptible to circadian rhythm disruptions and may react in a variety of ways.
 Children may exhibit the same signs as to when they miss a nap such as increased grumpiness or crankiness, incessant crying, clinginess, and even increased aggression.
 Older children may have less energy or feel sluggish.
 The effects of the time change disruption can last from a few days to a couple of weeks.
 So how can we help children better adjust?

 Many parents and childcare providers focus on bedtime as the primary adjustment; however, putting children to bed at a different time may not be as productive as we’d like.
 Just because we are in bed, doesn’t mean we can fall asleep.
 Time changes can make us feel sleepy, but they also result in changes in metabolism, mood, and bodily functions.
 The child’s entire schedule should be examined.
 For example, a toddler who has a regular bowel movement right before bed at 8 pm will have that move closer to 9 once the clocks change if his meal schedule is not adjusted.
 So, what do we do?

 1. Proactive Approach.